 August 17, 2016

-Queenstown’s only Underwater Observatory gets up close and personal with the local wildlife in Lake Wakatipu.
+Queenstown’s only Underwater Observatory gets up close and personal with the local wildlife in Lake Wakatipu, and is one of the favourite things for kids to do in Queenstown!
 You will come across some of the biggest trout and salmon you have ever seen, with some weighing up to 20lbs.

 Take a look at the New Zealand Long Finned Eel as it slithers around outside the windows.
 A highlight for most is New Zealand’s only true diving duck, the Scaup Duck.
 Feed the fish for only a $1, sit back and watch the frenzy as the fish and ducks eat.